khushboodixit03/Assignment_BTech2026_2201921540087/README.md

 (4, 'Diana', 28, 52000.00, 'Marketing')
 (5, 'Eve', 40, 47000.00, 'Operations')
 Write a query to retrieve all columns and rows from the employees table.

+27 - JAN -2025

+QUESTION - 2 --

+Query all columns for all American cities in the CITY table with populations larger than 100000.
+The CountryCode for America is USA.

+The CITY table is described as follows:

+FIELD           TYPE

+ID              NUMBER

+NAME            TEXT

+COUNTRY CODE    TEXT

+DISTRICT        TEXT

+POPULATION      NUMBER

+QUESTION  2 OOPS

+A class defines a blueprint for an object.
+We use the same syntax to declare objects of a class as we use to declare variables of other basic types.
+For example:

+Box box1;          // Declares variable box1 of type Box
+Box box2;          // Declare variable box2 of type Box
+Kristen is a contender for valedictorian of her high school.
+She wants to know how many students (if any) have scored higher than her in the  exams given during this semester.

+Create a class named  with the following specifications:

+An instance variable named  to hold a student's  exam scores.
+A void input() function that reads  integers and saves them to .
+An int calculateTotalScore() function that returns the sum of the student's scores.
+Input Format

+Most of the input is handled for you by the locked code in the editor.

+In the void Student::input() function, you must read  scores from stdin and save them to your  instance variable.

+Constraints

+Output Format

+In the int Student::calculateTotalScore() function, you must return the student's total grade (the sum of the values in ).

+The locked code in the editor will determine how many scores are larger than Kristen's and print that number to the console.